 And for him and all the others including ourselves we unloaded and repacked, every single night.
 The warehouses never closed.
 They operated all day and all night, even on weekends, because the goods, that weren’t good at all, just kept flowing in.

 I remember him having knee problems one week.
 He had hurt his knee at work.
 It had gotten too old and worn out by years and years of shitty jobs in terrible conditions.
 There was no heating in the warehouses we worked at.
-And at night we had about -20 degrees Celsius outside, to give an idea.
+And at night we had about -20 degrees Celsius outside, to give you an idea.
 Glenn told me he would soon operate on himself, he had been reading up on knee operations in books he got from the local library.
 He lived in a terrible part of Vancouver Downtown, called Gas Town.
 Back then people just referred to it as Crack Town.
 Today, of course, it’s been gentrified and there’s loads and loads of coffee shops and yoga places and people who feel with the First Nations.
 Well, Glenn, if he isn’t dead, then they’ve kicked him out of his shitty studio flat with no heating.
 I asked him, “why would you operate on yourself?
 This is Canada!
 Everyone’s got health insurance here, right?”
 “You got that right.
 If you can afford it, you have health insurance.
 Nothing’s free, kid.
 And people like me get nothing.
 Last time when my elbow hurt, I walked into ER and was arrested on the spot.
 They said they were looking for me cause I’d broken into someone’s house, they said.
 But it wasn’t so.
 They just needed someone to blame and that was me.
-They let me go, and I never went back.
+The police let me go in the end, but I have never and will never go back to ER again.
 There is no health care for people like me.
 I’m scum to them.”

 So he read books on knee operations and operated on himself.
 Writing these lines, I see his face rather clearly in my mind.
 It seems a distant memory, another life now.
 Perhaps because he is already dead and with him an entire language.
 I never knew his last name.